andreasspindler/Libpreempt/README.md

 compiles a matrix of executables for each single test, runs them and summarizes results.

-More specifically, this is how the `pudding.sh` script works.
-It assumes that each *.cpp*-file in *tests/* is a separate test.
-It then spans these tests over several language standards, optimization levels and CPU microarchitectures and in this way generates many executable files.
+More specifically, this is how the `pudding.sh` script works:

+- each *.cpp*-file in *tests/* is a separate test

+- span these tests over several language standards, optimization levels and CPU microarchitectures and in this way generates many executable files.

-The script can execute these files repeatedly while counting successful runs.
+- execute each repeatedly while counting successful runs.

-Essentially this means all `assert()`s hold true, neither `std::abort()` nor `std::terminate()` was called and the process returns 0 (`EXIT_SUCCESS`).
+A run is successful if the process returns 0 (`EXIT_SUCCESS`).
+This means all `assert()`s hold true, neither `std::abort()` nor `std::terminate()` was called.

-As soon as something changes with the hardware, OS, compiler, libraries etc. the hard-won tests can be rebuild and trust can be regained again.

 Pudding works nicely on top of **Docker images** and **Yocto Linux Bitbake recipes**, with Docker or Yocto providing the system basis and Pudding the basis